 Lockhart Arena — the 2,000-seat room next door where volleyball plays (and one of the loudest small venues in the state when the Wolverines' recent NCAA-Tournament-caliber teams are rolling).

-UCCU Ballpark — baseball's home since 2005: 2,500 seats plus a grass berm wrapping third base and left field that pushes capacity to about 5,500.
+UCCU Ballpark — baseball's home since 2005: 2,500 fixed seats plus a grass berm wrapping third base and left field that pushes capacity past 5,000.
 Berm seating with a spring sunset over the valley is one of Utah County's best-kept cheap-date secrets — the date-night crowd sleeps on it every year.

 (Yes, everything is named UCCU.
-The credit union's naming-rights enthusiasm is its own campus tradition.)
+The credit union's naming-rights enthusiasm is its own campus tradition — and the partnership now runs on a pledge extending into the 2050s, so expect the name to outlast your degree.)

 Getting there and parking (the free-after-5 hack)